-Can I host only a subdomain (not a full domain name) with Tiger Technologies?
+Can I host only a subdomain (not a full domain name) of a website?

 If you host a full domain name such as “example.com” with us, you can use subdomains like “blog.example.com”, too.
 Our setting up subdomains page has information about that.

-Occasionally we’re asked a slightly different question: whether we can host only “blog.example.com”, without hosting the full “example.com” domain name or handling the overall DNS for example.com.
+Occasionally we’re asked a slightly different question: whether we can host a website subdomain like “blog.example.com” without also hosting the full “www.example.com” website, or the email, or the overall DNS for example.com.

 - Finishing up

 Are you sure you need to do this?